Terasology-Archived/WildAnimalsMadness/README.md

 ### Components

-The module contains two different components:
+The module contains two different components for group behavior:

 * `GroupTagModule`: used to tag entities that belong to one or more groups.
 This component possesses a list of group identifiers and a "memory" mechanism, comprised of a `BehaviorTree` and an `Interpreter`.
 These are used to store the original Behavior Tree and the respective state in which the entity was right before joning a group or hive.

 * `HiveMindComponent`: used to enforce unison behavior over a hive of entities.
 It is designed to work in coordination with the `GroupModule` (at this point, only to use the memory mechanism).
 It also possesses an identifier (used for unique identification), a behavior marker (which allows eventual behavior changes in a simpler manner) and a set of group members (entities).

-There is also an additional component used especifically by this module:
+There is also an additional component from the `Behaviors` module used especifically by this module:

 * `Behaviors:CollectiveBehavior`: used by `HiveMindComponent` to share a behavior tree among multiple actors.

 More details on how these components work can be found in the [related blog post](https://casals.io/code/gsoc-reaching-second-milestone/).

+This module also possess an alpha version of *flocking*, which is used to test emergent behavior (behavior that emerges from a group but does not necessarily requires a unison behavior among its members).
+The flocking implementation is composed by:

+* `flock.behavior`, a behavior tree description;
+* `FlockMoveAction`, used to re-define the movement targets for entities belonging to a flock;
+* `FlockComponent`, used to hold all data related to flocking; and
+* `FlockSystem`, which ensures that the flock is updated whenever a new entity joins it.
+All flocking data is also shared and updated between the flock members.

 ### Creatures